Orientation Frequently Asked Questions

 When do I register?

-All incoming transfer students will register for classes online between Wednesday, July 25 and Friday, July 27.
-All incoming new first-year students will register for classes online between Monday, July 30 and Thursday, August 2.
-If you have any questions, check out the Registrar's page.
-A toll-free number will be provided for call-in academic advising between July 24-August 3.
+All incoming transfer students will register for classes online between Wednesday, July 11 and Friday, July 13.
+All incoming new first-year students will register for classes online between Monday, July 16 and Friday, July 20.
+The Student Records Office can be reached at 805-565-6060 or by email at firstname.lastname@example.org if students have any questions or concerns about the registration process.
+The staff members will be available 9am-4pm (Pacific Daylight Time) Monday-Friday.

 When will I receive my registration materials?